-Our RES team says the most popular Houston homes are those that can host large groups, so bigger really can be better in Texas.
-Data shows three-bedroom homes usually see the most bookings, and five-bedroom homes are the top revenue-generators.
+Our in-house experts say the most popular Houston investment properties are those that can host large groups, so bigger really can be better in Texas.
+Data shows five-bedroom homes usually see the most bookings and are the top revenue-generators — though three-bedroom properties have nearly as many annual bookings.
 But, be aware: bigger home sizes aren’t as heavily represented in the area’s inventory, which could make it harder to buy rental property.

 Plus, if a larger home isn’t part of your vacation rental goals, there’s no need to sweat.
 There tends to be a lot of one- and two-bedroom properties ready for purchase.
 And while they may not be booked quite as frequently as their larger counterparts, they do still get booked — especially if they’re marketed well and have appealing amenities.

 More specifically, neighborhoods like Greater Heights, River Oaks, Uptown-Galleria, and the Museum District provide proximity to both downtown and popular outdoor attractions.
-By sticking close to these areas, families and outdoor enthusiasts alike will appreciate a quick commute to the Houston Zoo, Space Center Houston, Buffalo Bayou Park, or the White Oak Bayou Trail — so looking for properties there could be a great starting point.
+By sticking close to these areas, families and outdoor enthusiasts alike will appreciate a quick commute to the Houston Zoo, Space Center Houston, Buffalo Bayou Park, or the White Oak Bayou Trail — so looking for central Houston investment properties could be a great starting point..